Serum Electrolytes (Na, K, Cl)Serum Electrolytes

 The medication you receive will depend on the electrolyte disorder you have.
 Medications that may be administered include calcium gluconate, magnesium chloride, and potassium chloride.

-Oral medications and supplements
+Oral medications and supplements:

 Oral medications and supplements are often used to correct chronic mineral abnormalities in your body.
-This is more common in if you’ve been diagnosed with ongoing kidney disease.
+This is more common if you’ve been diagnosed with ongoing kidney disease.

 Depending on your electrolyte disorder, you may receive medications or supplements such as: